What Is A Latin Root Word

 • Use online resources: There are many websites and apps that can help you learn Latin roots.
 These resources often provide interactive exercises and quizzes to test your knowledge.

 • Look for patterns: Notice how different prefixes and suffixes can change the meaning of a root word.
-For example, the prefix un- often means "not," so unbelievable means "not believable."
+As an example, the prefix un- often means "not," so unbelievable means "not believable."

 • Practice regularly: The more you practice identifying and using Latin roots, the easier it will become.